Not all those who wander are lost- J.R.R Tolkien

 Classroom conditions shape growth too

 This part matters just as much as the academic pieces.
 Literacy cannot be separated from the realities students bring with them.
 Anxiety, shame, previous failure, trauma, attention, and uneven participation all shape whether students can engage with literacy tasks at all.
-What looks like disengagement is often overwhelm, confusion, or years of accumulated frustration rather than simple defiance.
-That makes classroom culture a literacy factor, not just a behaviour factor.
+What looks like disengagement is often feeling overwhelmed, confusion, or years of accumulated frustration rather than simple defiance.
+This makes classroom culture a literacy factor, not just a behaviour factor.

-That means support needs to be normal, not stigmatizing.
+This means support needs to be normalised, not stigmatizing.
 Routines should be predictable.
 Scaffolds should be age-respectful.
-Asking for help, rereading, and saying “I’m confused” should be treated as smart reader behaviours, not failures.
-In middle years classrooms, that kind of humane support can make a real difference in whether students are willing to keep trying.
+Asking for help, rereading, and saying “I’m confused” should be treated as ‘smart’ reader behaviours, not failures.
+In middle years classrooms, this kind of generalised humane support can make a real difference in whether students are willing to keep trying.

 References